FAQ

 How is unwind different?

-People say it's like foam rolling and massage put together.
-You're doing it to yourself but you're lying down most of the time.
+People say it's like foam rolling and massage on steroids but without the pain.

 Is this woo-woo?